Incredible Leftover Turkey Chili

 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

+This chili is also very flexible if you'd like to get really creative.
+To make this chili a little hardier, you can always add ground hamburger or a couple more kinds of beans.
 This can also be vegetarian by obviously eliminating the meat, and either eating it as is, still delicious, or popping in a good deal more vegetables.
-I’m sure you have a green bean casserole leftover that would love a second life, and what about some of the other veggies you enjoyed.
+I’m sure you have a leftover green bean casserole that would love a second life, and what about some of the other veggies you enjoyed.

-I hope you enjoy this great leftover turkey chili and much as we have!
-Let me know how it turns out for you!
+I hope you enjoy this recipe as much as we have!
+I would love to know how it turns out for you.
+Please leave me some great comments below.

 © 2013 Victoria Van Ness